 Planning a party for 100 or more can be challenging.
 Budgeting is key to planning a successful celebration.
 On average, weddings in Singapore cost about $30,000 to $50,000 and can go up to $100,000.
 The cost of the wedding largely depends on the type of wedding you envision, as well as the scale of it and the number of guests you are planning to invite.

 This article will show you the various components of a wedding (we try to be as detailed as possible), and we researched the average costs of each to help you better plan for it.
 We also share some tips on how you can save, along with our vendor recommendations for each category.
-First, a table summary.
-Scroll down for more information on each.
+Check out the information of each category, and do refer to the table summary at the bottom of the guide.

 The Average Cost of Weddings in Singapore